📦 Simplifying Dependency Injection in .NET Using Scrutor

 🔧 Why Scrutor?

-Scrutor builds on top of Microsoft.Extensions.DependencyInjection
+Scrutor builds on top of Microsoft.Extensions.DependencyInjection, offering:

 Assembly scanning: Automatically register services by scanning assemblies.